Aarti Nayak

-Aarti Nayak-Kamath is a Hindustani classical music vocalist working in the Gwalior gharana tradition.
+Aarti Nayak-Kamath is an Indian Hindustani classical music vocalist working in the Gwalior gharana tradition.
 She has also performed in Sangeet Natak musical drama.

 Early life

-Aarti Nayak hails from a musical family.
-Her father was Pt.
-Ramrao Nayak, a noted vocalist of the Kirana-Gwalior Gharana.
-Her paternal grandmother was Smt.
-Mukta Nayak, a devotional singer, while her maternal grandfather Shri.
-Hanumanth Kamath was a theatre actor.
+Nayak hails from a musical family.
+Her father was Ramrao Nayak, a noted vocalist of the Kirana-Gwalior Gharana.
+Her paternal grandmother was Mukta Nayak, a devotional singer, while her maternal grandfather Hanumanth Kamath was a theatre actor.